24/7 Free Consultation:

 Generally, rape involves unlawful sexual intercourse with another person.
 Depending on the age of the alleged victim, rape can occur whether consent was given.
 In Georgia, this is a serious offense that can be punished by decades to life imprisonment.
 And in the most severe cases, by death.
 Merely being accused of rape can ruin your reputation and relationships, making it challenging to live your life.
 If you are convicted, you can face even harsher consequences, as you will have a criminal record and be required to register as a sex offender, both of which can affect access to various opportunities, including employment and housing.

-At The Abt Law Firm, LLC, we are aware of the impacts a rape accusation and conviction can have on your life.
+At The Abt Law Firm we are aware of the impacts a rape accusation and conviction can have on your life.
 That is why we will do what is necessary to protect your rights and freedoms.
 Our Atlanta rape attorneys serve the people of Georgia facing accusations and fight hard through every step of the case.
 Providing personalized representation, we get to know our clients and listen to their sides of the story to build a custom defense strategy for them.
 We recognize that it can feel as if the justice system is stacked against you, and prosecutors, officers, and others have already decided that you are guilty, even though, in the eyes of the law, you are innocent unless proven otherwise.
 When you turn to us, you will have a zealous advocate on your side, ensuring that your voice is heard.

-What Is Georgia's Rape Law?
+What is Georgia’s Rape Law?

 Georgia's law concerning rape is OCGA § 16-6-1.
 It provides that the offense is committed when the male sex organ unlawfully penetrates the female sex organ.